 Sales and Marketing.
-GIMSA sells packaged corn flour in bulk mainly to tortilla manufacturers and manufacturers of other corn-based products, including corn chips and snacks, which purchase corn flour mainly in 20-kilogram sacks.
-Additionally, GIMSA sells one-kilogram packages through the retail market mostly for domestic use.
+GIMSA sells packaged corn flour in bulk mainly to tortilla and other corn-based products manufacturers, including corn chips and snacks manufacturers.
+20-kilogram sacks of Corn flour are usually sold to tortilla producers.
+Much bigger sacks are used in sales to big snack producers.
+Additionally, GIMSA sells one-kilogram packages mostly for domestic use in the retail market.